 2. Hybrid: The "Best of Both Worlds"

-The fastest-growing category in sleep.
+What it is: The fastest-growing category in sleep.
 Hybrids combine a support core of steel coils (springs) with a thick comfort layer of memory foam or latex on top.

 Written by